Anna Bergman

-Anna Bergman (born 5 May 1948) is a Swedish former actress.
+Anna Bergman (born 5 May 1948) is a Swedish retired actress.
 She is the daughter of film and theatre director Ingmar Bergman and choreographer-director Ellen Lundström, sister to Eva, Jan, and Mats Bergman (twin); and half-sister to Daniel Bergman and Linn Ullmann.

 Bergman mostly appeared as a performer in several British sex comedies during the late 1970s including the title role in Penelope Pulls It Off (1975), Adventures of a Taxi Driver (1976), Intimate Games (1976), Come Play with Me (1977) and What's Up Superdoc!
 (1978).
+She also starred as Penny in the 1977 sex spy comedy Agent 69 in the Sign of Scorpio (aka Emmanuele in Denmark) and the 1978 sequel Agent 69 in the Sign of Sagittarius (aka More Danish Blue).

 Later she appeared in small roles in more mainstream films including The Wild Geese (1978), Licensed to Love and Kill (1979), Nutcracker (1982), and her father's 1982 film Fanny and Alexander.
-She also appeared as Swedish au pair Ingrid Svenson in series' 2 and 4 of the British situation comedy Mind Your Language.
+She also appeared as Swedish au pair Ingrid Svenson in series 2 and 4 of the British situation comedy Mind Your Language.